ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image44.jpg" title="About OONI" alt="About OONI">}}

 This will open a screen that provides summary information about OONI, as well as the OONI Probe software version that you’re currently using.
-In the header of the following example, we can see that it’s **OONI Probe 2.11.0 on Android**.
+In the header of the following example, we can see that it’s **OONI Probe 3.7.0**.

 {{<img src="images/new-about-screen.jpg" title="OONI About page" alt="OONI About page">}}